-Wooden Spoon the 'last thing you want' - Gatland
+Wooden Spoon 'the last thing you want' - Gatland

 Gatland insists he will get the best out of the Wales squad at the World Cup in France later this year.

-"I know the best thing about a World Cup is the amount of time you have together," added Gatland.
+"I know the best thing about a World Cup is the amount of time you have together," he added.

 "When we get to the World Cup, the hard work we'll have put in and the improvement we'll get in terms of strength, power and fitness will have a big impact on the performance of this side moving forward."